CJDevWorks/cpp-notes/braced-vs-parenthesized-initialization.md

 As one can see, uniform initialization is possible in all of these cases, while one of the other forms is not always allowed.
 Uniform initialization has other properties too:

-* It prevents narrowing conversions.
+* **It prevents narrowing conversions**.
 In detail, if a constructor were called with an argument that had to be cast to the type of the constructor's argument, and that cast might be lossy, i.e. the original value may not be representable with that type, then braced-initialization will prevent such a constructor to be called.
 This feature was not introduced for the other initialization methods (for legacy-code reasons):

 ```C++
 int x{1.0 + 2.0}; // Error, type 'double' cannot be narrowed to 'int'